ausevo/ausevo.github.io/previous_winners.md

 **Erin Macartney**, University of New South Wales
 **Macartney, E.L.**, A. J. Crean, S.Nakagawa, R. Bonduriansky.
 2019.
 Effects of nutrient limitation on sperm and seminal fluid: a systematic review and meta‐analysis.
 Biological Reviews [https://doi.org/10.1111/brv.12524](https://doi.org/10.1111/brv.12524)

+#### Postdoc award

+**Oliver Griffith**, ARC DECRA Fellow (Melbourne University)

+Award statement:
+"Dr. Oliver Griffith research uses wildlife models to address critical questions in ecology and evolution.
+Most notably, he aims to address how mutation and selection support the evolution of complex traits in animals, such as the evolution of new organs.
+To achieve this, his research integrates genomics, developmental biology, ecology, and ecophysiology using terrestrial vertebrates.
+His current projects use genetic, genomic, and cell biology techniques to identify how complex components of pregnancy have evolved"

+ECR Award in 2019 is based on a body of work rather than a single paper.